bengro/ikea-app/README.md

 # ikea-app
 ikea catalogue app fueled with data collected by import.io.
-My preferred AngularJS app setup.

 ## Original Plan
   1. Scrap **all** products from IKEA using a crawler powered by import.io.